 - Loren Petroski is the owner of Marry You in Hawaii, a curated group of Hawaii-based wedding officiants.

 When to Propose to Your Flower Girl and Ring Bearer

-Brides and grooms should ask the parents of their desired flower girl and ring bearer to be a part of the wedding along with the rest of the party to give them as much notice as possible–never just assume that they know or will joyously accept the honor!
+Brides and grooms should ask the parents of their desired flower girl and ring bearer to be a part of the wedding along with the rest of the party to give them as much notice as possible–never just assume they know or will joyously accept the honor!
 Per Sheils, the earlier you ask, the better, as the family will need to make travel plans or arrangements to be a part of the festivities.
-However, she suggests waiting to share the news with the children until a month or two before the wedding, or whenever you have to order attire.
+However, she suggests waiting to share the news with the children until a month or two before the wedding or whenever you have to order attire.
 “They will be so excited and asking them to wait too long is torture."

 Flower Girl and Ring Bearer Proposal Etiquette

 The smallest members of your wedding party deserve the same consideration as the biggest ones.
 Here are some things to keep in mind when asking a child to be your flower girl or ring bearer.

 The most important aspect of asking a child to be in your wedding party is clearing it with their parents first.
 “There may be a reason you hadn't considered that wouldn't make their involvement such a great idea,” Sheils says.
 “Maybe a child has special needs and deviations from a schedule or big occasions cause problems.
 Or maybe the parents were hoping to enjoy the big wedding sans kids.”